On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Asymptotics under the alternative: non-null moments of random spherical harmonics

-This result, that is of independent interest, is an important step to derive the asymptotic behavior of the expectation in the righthand side of~\eqref{shiftstep1}.
+This result, that is of independent interest, is an important step to derive the asymptotic behavior of the expectation in the right-hand side of~\eqref{shiftstep1}.
 To state the result, we need the following further notation.
 For any positive integer~$i$, define the coefficients~$m_{k,i}$, $k=0,1,\ldots,i$, through

-These coefficients are uniquely defined since the polynomials $C_{k}^{(p-2)/2}$, $k=0,1,\ldots,i$, form a basis of the vector space of polynomials of degree at most~$i$.
-Note that, irrespective of~$i$, we have~$m_{i-\ell,i}=0$ for $\ell$~odd (see Equation~(2.29) in \citealp{Wunsche2017}), so that a necessary condition for~$m_{k,i}\neq 0$ is that~$k\sim i$ (recall that this means that~$k$ and~$i$ have the same parity).
+These coefficients are uniquely defined since $\{C_{k}^{(p-2)/2}\}_{k=0}^i$, form a basis of the vector space of polynomials of degree at most~$i$.
+Note that, irrespective of~$i$, we have~$m_{i-\ell,i}=0$ for $\ell$~odd (see Equation~(2.29) in \citealp{Wunsche2017}), so that a necessary condition for~$m_{k,i}\neq 0$ is that~$k\sim i$ (i.e., that~$k$ and~$i$ have the same parity).
 We then have the following result.